 - spinach-Organic Girl

-- heavy whipping cream-best choice or Land O’Lakes.
+- heavy whipping cream-whipping cream or heavy whipping cream works.
 If you need a heavy cream substitute, click here.

 Overview of how to make this salmon skillet dinner:

 - fry salmon-I like to rub in the seasonings of my salmon before frying so that it is well seasoned before adding the cream